 Previously, I reviewed papers on chronic lower back pain.
 A further paper, based on the treatment of athletes with a history of this condition, has now come to light.
 It provides further significant clinical evidence to support the view that a specific mobilization-based intervention utilizing an icing/stretching routine significantly improves mobility and reduces pain.

 Moving on to muscle stiffness and soreness arising specifically from eccentric conditioning exercise, a further paper shows a clear advantage to performing specific stretches to hasten recovery and reduce the sensation of these two symptoms when performed during warm-up in sessions subsequent to the eccentric session.
 Stretching, in this case, serves to reduce passive muscle tension caused by muscle damage during the eccentric exercise.
 Stretching at the start of a training session is supported in these circumstances.
 Staying with eccentric activity a further study found that this form of exercise when performed at maximal effort could affect both central and peripheral fatigue during sustained maximal voluntary contractions several days later.
-Eccentric training can be very beneficial to an athlete but the timing of it with respect to other activities in particular competition for example, and the recovery processes need to be carefully considered.
+Eccentric training can be very beneficial to an athlete but the timing of it with respect to other activities in a particular competition for example, and the recovery processes need to be carefully considered.